Fall 2014 Internship Positions Available

-Journals Marketing: The intern will perform market research, craft releases for podcasts and news items, manage routine updates to our website, prepare promotional materials for conferences and events, and support the staff on various projects as needed.
+Journals Marketing: The intern will perform market and social media research, craft releases for podcasts and news items, propose articles for our ongoing From the Archive Friday feature, assist with award nominations and our BATCHES program, prepare promotional materials for conferences and events, manage routine updates to our website, and support the department with various projects as needed.
 Additionally, the intern may have opportunities to build special web pages for various journals and may also be assigned special research projects under the supervision of the Journals Director.
 The intern should be well versed in the Microsoft Office suite (particularly Excel) and have strong internet research skills, a strong analytical approach, and the ability to communicate professionally via email and in person.

 Digital Initiatives: The intern will work with the group responsible for overseeing the production and distribution of files and metadata for ebook programs, maintaining the digital archive, and shaping the Press’s XML workflow infrastructure.
 Daily tasks include bookmarking PDFs, creating ePub files, and preparing metadata.
 Candidates should be computer literate with strong communication skills.
 Familiarity with HTML and Adobe Acrobat is strongly preferred.